parente/bof/README.md

 ### Nits

-* Format the bird list on the cards
 * Highlight name field when there's a duplicate flock name error
-* Enter key should submit form
 * Continue showing last fetched list of flocks when refresh fails
-* favicon

 ### Questions